java.lang.Objectjava.awt.AWTKeyStroke

 java.awt.event.KeyEvent.VK_SPACE

-keyCode - an int specifying the numeric code for a keyboard keymodifiers - a bitwise-ored combination of any modifiers
+- an int specifying the numeric code for a keyboard keymodifiers

-AWTKeyStroke object for that keyKeyEvent,
+object for that keyKeyEvent

-InputEventpublic static AWTKeyStroke getAWTKeyStrokeForEvent(KeyEvent anEvent)
+public static AWTKeyStroke getAWTKeyStrokeForEvent(KeyEvent anEvent)

-AWTKeyStroke which represents the
+which represents the

-stroke which generated a given KeyEvent.
+stroke which generated a given KeyEvent

 This method obtains the keyChar from a KeyTyped

-event, and the keyCode from a KeyPressed or
+event, and the keyCode from a KeyPressed

-KeyReleased event.
-The KeyEvent modifiers are
+event.
+The KeyEvent

-obtained for all three types of KeyEvent.
+obtained for all three types of KeyEvent

-anEvent - the KeyEvent from which to
+- the KeyEvent

 obtain the AWTKeyStroke

-AWTKeyStroke that precipitated the event
+that precipitated the event

-NullPointerException - if anEvent is nullpublic static AWTKeyStroke getAWTKeyStroke(String s)
+is nullpublic static AWTKeyStroke getAWTKeyStroke(String s)

 The string must have the following syntax: